syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/tabs-groups.md

 ![ASP.NET Core Ribbon Control with Items](./images/ribbon-items.png)

-N> Check out our [`items`](./items) page for examples and instructions on adding built-in and custom items.
+> Check out our [`items`](./items) page for examples and instructions on adding built-in and custom items.
 It covers different item types and helps you incorporate them into your project.